Public vs Private Blockchains: Key Differences Explained

 Public Blockchains

-Public blockchains are permissionless, meaning no approval is required to participate in the network.
+Public blockchains are permissionless, meaning no approval is required to participate.

 Anyone can run a node, submit transactions, or verify blocks, which promotes transparency and censorship resistance.

-Because public blockchains operate on a global scale, they prioritize security and decentralization over speed.
+Because public blockchains operate globally, they prioritize security and decentralization over speed.

 To understand how transactions are verified in public networks, read How Bitcoin Uses Blockchain Technology.